klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 threads.

 A process is an operating system concept.
 It is basically a program being executed.
-It is created when start an app on your phone, click on a `.exe` file in Windows or most of the times when you type a command in Linux.
+It is created when you start an app on your phone, click on a `.exe` file in Windows or most of the times when you type a command in Linux.
-In modern operating systems, each process has an amount of (virtual) memory that processes cannot access and can have exclusive access to files etc..
-So it is the entity that owns a part of the shared resources.
+In modern operating systems, each process has an amount of (virtual) memory that processes cannot access and can have exclusive access to files etc. So it is the entity that owns a part of the shared resources.

-In the old days, like in the days of MS-DOS, the operating system of most PCs in the '80s, there was only a single stream of instructions executed in the context of a process (and MS-DOS didn't even have a true notion of multiple procesesses).
+In the old days, like in the days of MS-DOS, the operating system of most PCs in the '80s, there was only a single stream of instructions executed in the context of a process (and MS-DOS didn't even have a true notion of multiple processes).
 The early versions of UNIX had decent support for multiple processes but could support only one instruction stream per process.

 The problem is that in such designs a single application cannot easily exploit multiple processors.
 This was solved by threads.
-A thread is an instruction stream that is being executed in a process with an execution path that is independent on that of other threads (at least in the context of CPU threads, the word was abused in the GPU world giving it a different meaning).
+A thread is an instruction stream that is being executed in a process with an execution path that is independent on that of other threads.
 Threads of the same process share all resources.
 Every thread can see all memory of the process.
 Even though there is some thread-private memory this is not protected from access by other threads.
 Things like file descriptors (the structure that is created when you open a file) are also shared in a process.

-Threads can run on different cores, though one core can also execute multiple threads (hust as one core in older operating systems could execute multiple processes) by the mechanism of time sharing: The processor continuously switches between the execution of different threads.
+Threads can run on different cores, though one core can also execute multiple threads (just as one core in older operating systems could execute multiple processes) by the mechanism of time sharing: The processor continuously switches between the execution of different threads.
 In modern operating systems users may have thousands of threads running simultaneously,